neonevm/neon-evm.docs/docs/tokens/gas_fees.md

 * The **computational cost**, which is 5,000 units for each transaction (Solana charges 5,000 lamports for the signature validation for each transaction).
 This amount goes to Solana validator.
 This computational cost is **doubled** to give the same amount of gas fees to the **DAO Treasury**.
 * The **storage cost**, which is 6,960 units for each newly allocated byte (Solana charges 6,960 lamports for each byte), while re-use of existing or already-allocated storage is free.

-For example, for a Neon transaction with N iterations and S newly allocated bytes, the gas amount will be
+For example, for a Neon transaction with N iterations and S newly allocated bytes, the gas amount will be:

 > 2 \* computational cost + storage cost